joexu28/RepData_PeerAssessment1/PA1_template.md

 ##  Mode :logical   Mode :logical   Mode :logical
 ##  FALSE:17568     FALSE:17568     FALSE:17568
 ```

 Create a new dataset that is equal to the original dataset but with the missing data filled in.
+The new dataset is named "activity1.csv"

 ```r